utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ### Wellness

-Take care of yourself!
+** Note from the instructor:** Take care of yourself!
 As a student, you may experience a range of challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating and/or lack of motivation.
 All of us benefit from support during times of struggle.
 There are many helpful resources available on campus and an important part of having a healthy life is learning how to ask for help.
 Asking for support sooner rather than later is almost always helpful.

-You can learn more about confidential mental health services available on campus:
+**University Statement:**

+Your personal health and wellness are essential to your success as a student.
+Personal concerns like stress, anxiety, relationship difficulties, depression, or cross-cultural differences can interfere with a student’s ability to succeed and thrive in this course and at the University of Utah.

+Please feel welcome to reach out to your instructor or TA to handle issues regarding your coursework.

+For helpful resources to manage your personal wellness and counseling options, contact:

 * [Center for Student Wellness](https://www.wellness.utah.edu)
   * 801-581-7776